mishraaditya595/ScanIt/README.md

 # Features
+### Note: The beta release on the Google Play Store might not have all the features mentioned here.
+New features will eventually show up.
+You are requested to have patience.
 1. Easily converts images into a PDF file.
 2. Automatically detects edges from the image, so you don't have to.
 3. Live scanning of documents.